v-rajagt/IntuneDocs/intune/protect/zimperium-mtd-connector-integration.md

 ## Before you begin

 > [!NOTE]
-> The following steps are to be completed in the [Zimperium MTD console](https://www.zimperium.com/platform).
+> The following steps are to be completed in the [Zimperium MTD console](https://www.zimperium.com/platform) and will enable a connection to Lookout's service for Intune enrolled devices (via device compliance) **and** unenrolled devices (via app protection policies).

 Before starting the process of integrating Zimperium with Intune, make sure you have the following subscription and credentials: